Manila plans air, naval bases at Subic with access for U.S., officials say

 “We’ve seen a lot of similar ‘joint use’ arrangement.
 The U.S. does not want bases, only access,” a Philippine navy captain familiar with the Subic proposal told Reuters.

-“We will share our bases with them and I am sure the U.S. would love them.”
-(Additional reporting by Greg Torode in HONG KONG; Editing by Jason Szep, Stuart Grudgings and Nick Macfie)
+Additional reporting by Greg Torode in HONG KONG and Sui-Lee Wee in BEIJING; Editing by Jason Szep, Stuart Grudgings and Nick Macfie